weareantenna/kanarie/README.md

 Kanarie can be used to host multiple websites on a single host.
 It uses [an nginx proxy](https://github.com/jwilder/nginx-proxy) with SSL certificates through [Let's Encrypt](https://letsencrypt.org/).

-It is currently running on [antenna.dev](https://antenna.dev) and this project still includes that landing website.

 ## Setting up Kanarie

 1. Install Docker and Docker compose on the host